 Employee trust in leadership is one parameter for determining an organization’s success.

-When we talk about big companies or big brands, many factors motivate employees to stay even if they lose trust in the leadership.
+When we talk about big companies or big brands, many factors motivate employees to stay without trusting the leadership.

 For example, paychecks, incentives, benefits, brand value, workplace facilities, amenities, promotion opportunities, and other considerations play a significant role in retrieving an employee.

-Even so, when it comes to small businesses or startups, it is true that they strive to match but are unable to provide much to their employees.
+Even small businesses or startups strive to match but are unable to provide much to their employees.

 So the one thing they must invest in and care for is their employees’ trust, failing to which would result in significant consequences such as a high attrition rate, low productivity, and so on.

 Why is it so important to gain the trust of your employees?

 Trust is one of those factors that a company must acquire at the initial stage after onboarding an employee.
 And they must work hard to preserve it throughout their tenure with the company.

 If you trust your employees, it aids in the development of their emotional well-being.
 It further results in considerably better levels of employee engagement.